 It is not always certain ahead of time — not certain based on age, at least — whether a child will face trial in the juvenile or superior courts.

 There are some relative certainties, however.
-As explained by the National Conference of State Legislatures, Georgia is one of five states that sets the maximum age limit for juvenile court at 16.
-The remaining 45 states place the age limit at 17.
+Georgia is one of five states that sets the maximum age limit for juvenile court at 16, whereas the other 45 states place the age limit at 17.

 The rules governing this are known as transfer laws.
-The Justice Department’s Office of Justice Programs guide to Georgia’s transfer law provides four situations in which a child could be transferred to a higher court.
-The first two are possible after a hearing, and the second two depend on statutory requirements:
+There are four situations in which a child could be transferred to a higher court in Georgia.

 - When the juvenile court decides it is necessary for the child and the community

 - When certain offenses are involved